tiaradwiputri/quiz-handson-c1/quiz.md

 Based on the model summary above, try to answer the following question.

-3. What can be interpreted from `work_accident` variable based on the output above?
+3. What can be interpreted from `Work_accident` variable based on the output above?
   - [ ] Probability of an employee that had a work accident not resigning is 0.23.
   - [ ] Employee that had a work accident is about 0.23 more likely to resign than the employee that has not.
   - [ ] Employee that had a work accident is about 1.44 less likely to resign than the employee that has not.